JustAHuman-xD/blockbench-plugins/plugins/display_model_builder/about.md

 This plugin adds a new format that allows you to create Models and convert them into code that can be loaded using [DisplayModel-Lib](https://github.com/LordIdra/DisplayModelLib)!
 If you haven't already checked out DisplayModel-Lib before hand, it is highly reccomended to start there first!
+## Requirements
+The only requirement is an internet connection!
+This plugin fetches textures and models from github to properly function, without an internet connection, it can't do that!
 ## Getting Started
 To use this plugin, start by creating a new **Display Model** project from the start screen, or go to **File > New > Display Model**.
 You can then begin creating your model!
 Remember that you are **limited** to **vanilla textures**, as this functions on vanilla functionality.
 <br><br>